InjectionSoftwareandSecurityLLC/injection-site/README.md

 If you're interested in tracking your own project status like this, feel free to use this source code to build your own site in react that intgrates with GitHub!

-## Version 1.0 Release!
+## Version 1.0.2 Release!
 **Core Features:**
-1. Dynamic featured software/front page item
-2. Dynamic Project Statuses
-3. Dynamic Download page updates for release builds
+1. Converted to Github pages for easier maintenance and release structure

 ### Visit it @ [injecti0n.org](https://injecti0n.org)